pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 }
 ```

+There's a lot going on here.
 Are you still with me?
 Here we see RTCPeerConnection started for each peer.
-The first peer registers ICE candidates, when they become available, through a callback.
+The first peer registers [ICE candidates](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/WebRTC_basics#ICECandidate), when they become available, through a callback.
 Then, the first peer transmits each ICE candidate's data to the second peer.
 Lastly, peers exchange information about the codecs/media configuration via offers and answers to set their internal descriptions.

-Try this out in your browser!
-If it's successful, you should be able to see your twin on the same screen (just kidding, it's two of you!).
+Try this out in your browser following the same steps for the first API!
+If it's successful, you should be able to see your twin on the same screen (just kidding, it's two streams of just you!).

 The third API of WebRTC is RTCDataChannel.
 We won't cover it in this tutorial but know that it's available if you want to transmit data other than just video.

 # Demo time

 In the code above, we simulated peer connections on the same screen so there was no need for the STUN/TURN signaling servers I had mentioned in the beginning of this tutorial.
+Plus, we were running this locally so there was no need to transmit data across different peers.
+But, we want to deploy this application on the Interwebz so that any two people can utilize the power of WebRTC.

-But, as I also mentioned earlier, companies like PubNub offer services that do that dirty work for you.
+As I had mentioned earlier in this tutorial, companies like PubNub offer services that do the signaling dirty work for you.
 So, let's take advantage of that to build and deploy a revolutionary new app for any doctor in the world to log on and video chat with a patient in the browser with no additional downloads needed.
 We'll call it DocTalk because I'm a poet and I know it.

-PubNub makes it astonishingly simple to utilize WebRTC with the following calls (no pun intended):
+PubNub makes it astonishingly simple to utilize WebRTC with calls (no pun intended) that have abstracted and simplified the APIs you learned about above.
+Ugh, then why didn't we just learn this first?
+Because we've got to know how it works under the hood!

+Here are the two API calls:
 - phone.dial
 - phone.receive

-Check out PubNub's documentation for additional features: https://github.com/stephenlb/webrtc-sdk
+Simple, right?!
+Check out PubNub's documentation for additional APIs: https://github.com/stephenlb/webrtc-sdk

 Similar to before, let's set up our files.